How to Write a Graphic Novel in 8 Action-Packed Steps

 “My first graphic novel had long speech bubbles that took up most of a frame.
 As time went on, my editor helped me pare down the epic speeches to a bare minimum.
 It not only helped move the action along better in the graphic novels, it also made me a better, more concise prose writer in the long run.”

 If you ask us, we’d say that’s a win!
+For more tips on writing dialogue that pops, you can check out for our free course below.

 Step 8.
 Format your manuscript for an illustrator